WinifredOgbeiwi/spring-boot-starter-project/README.md

 5. **Applied Separation of Concerns**
    - Moved all CSS to the `static` folder (outside `templates`) to follow best practices.
    - Learned that Thymeleaf works with CSS only when the files are placed in the `static` directory.

+6. **Use conditional rendering**
+   - used Thymeleaf if else to render a page based on the url parameters

 ## 🧠 What I Learned